 Hotspot Shield defended itself on several fronts, including assertions that it doesn’t store user IP addresses, and that it protects the user’s ‘personally identifiable information’ from itself and third-parties – but the whole affair obviously caused a great deal of suspicion.

-These tales concerning the lack of security of mobile VPNs have caught the attention of researchers, and a recent article entitled ‘An Analysis of the Privacy and Security Risks of Android VPN Permission-enabled Apps’ looked at precisely this issue last year.
+These tales concerning the lack of security of mobile VPNs have caught the attention of researchers, and an Australian report (opens in new tab) entitled ‘An Analysis of the Privacy and Security Risks of Android VPN Permission-enabled Apps’ looked at precisely this issue in great depth.
 After a comprehensive analysis of 238 VPN apps available on the Google Play store, the researchers made several worrying conclusions: